kengraf/HTB-crib-notes/RedPanda.md

 ${{7*7}}
 #{7*7}
 ```
-Some of the payloads didn't work, since some of the symbols (specificly #) are blacklisted by the server.
+Some of the payloads didn't work, since some of the symbols (specifically $) are blacklisted by the server.

 ### Creating a RCE
-The namp scan indicated the app is powered by "Spring Boot"
+The nmap scan indicated the app is powered by "Spring Boot"
 Not being familar with Spring Boot, a Google found this good template [here](https://blog.hawkeyesecurity.com/2017/12/13/rce-via-spring-engine-ssti/)
 This returns /etc/passwd